-The Orthopaedic Residency Program has received initial ACGME accreditation and is five years consisting of well-rounded didactics and clinical opportunities.
+The Orthopaedic Residency Program has received ACGME accreditation and has applied for Osteopathic Recognition.
+It is a five-year program consisting of well-rounded didactics and clinical opportunities.

 The residents train at South Pointe, as well as several affiliate hospitals.
 The resident gradually assumes increasing responsibility for patient care throughout the five year program.
 During the fourth year of the residency program, the resident spends the twelve month period on outside rotations such as, pediatric orthopedics, trauma, upper extremities and electives.
 Upon completion of our program, the resident will be able to evaluate and treat most orthopedic conditions.

 Clinical training will cover general, as well as, subspecialty areas of orthopaedics including:

 - Foot / ankle